 Elective courses provide options to understand multiple technologies,

-*Industry exams are independent from BCIT credentials.
+*Industry exams are independent of BCIT credentials.
 These exams may be purchased for additional costs, from various third parties.

 Students will also require additional preparation and studying in order to pass these industry certification exams.